 Highly Configurable Software:

 The Novari software is highly configurable, allowing it to be tailored to the specific needs of the Regional Wound Care Program.
 This adaptability enables the platform to accommodate the unique requirements of the region, such as specific clinical and administrative workflows, data formats, and communication protocols.
-As a result, the software has been fine-tuned to optimally support the centralized waitlist management model and drive continued success in wound care management across Northwestern Ontario.
+As a result, the software has been fine-tuned to optimally support the centralised waitlist management model and drive continued success in wound care management across Northwestern Ontario.

 Integration with OceanMD, Ontario’s eReferral solution, has further streamlined the referral process by automating data transfers, reducing manual entry, and enhancing communication between care providers.
 Incoming referrals aggregate in the Novari inbox, ensuring a consolidated list of clients for efficient referral and wait list management.
 The system provides real-time data on referral volumes and status, enabling better management of wait times and a more efficient workflow.